Craig Pumphrey

 Craig Pumphrey (born January 24, 1974) is a martial arts expert and Guinness World Record-holding professional breaker.

 Biography

-Pumphrey began his martial arts education when he was fourteen years old.

-His first "big break" was diving off a shed and body slamming through 10 feet of ice.

-His philosophy is a mixture of Jiu-Jitsu, Pankration and a complete breaking system.
-He was promoted to Black Belt by Grand Master Townsley in 2000 and has since been promoted to a 7th Degree Coral Belt by Red Belt Dave Sixel.
+Pumphrey was promoted to Black Belt by Grand Master Townsley in 2000 and has since been promoted to a 7th Degree Coral Belt by Red Belt Dave Sixel.
 He was inducted into the USAFPA Pankration Hall of Fame, International Karate and Kickboxing Hall of Fame, and USA Martial Arts Hall of Fame.